Contaminants of Concern

 Persistent Organic Pollutants

-Most of the POPs that have been found in the Arctic environment are regulated through international agreements including the United Nations Environment Programme (UNEP) Stockholm Convention and the United Nations Economic Commission for Europe’s Convention on Long-range Transboundary Air Pollution (CLRTAP).
+Most of the POPs that have been found in the Arctic environment are regulated through international agreements including the United Nations Environment Programme (UNEP) Stockholm Convention on Persistent Organic Pollutants and the United Nations Economic Commission for Europe’s Convention on Long-range Transboundary Air Pollution (CLRTAP).
 Both of these Conventions routinely assess candidate chemicals and, when faced with strong evidence to suggest that a certain compound should be considered a POP, they are added to the convention annexes and regulated appropriately.
 These conventions rely heavily on NCP data to support the assessment of candidate POPs and to evaluate the effectiveness of the regulations at reducing POPs in the environment.

 Researchers are asked to rationalize an analytical program and schedule that best suits their proposed project.
 Schedule A and B identify persistent organic pollutants (POPs) of concern for the NCP and are substances that are currently included in, or being considered by, international conventions.
 An important role for the NCP is providing monitoring data on substances that are already covered by these conventions.
 However, it is also very important that the NCP provide information on substances that are under consideration for inclusion in these conventions.